farfanoide/popo_attribute_tracker/README.md

 Simply inherit from `AttributeTrackerMixin`, configure the `TRACKED_ATTRS` as a list of attribute names to track and initialize the tracker.

+While initializing the tracker you may optionally send an iterable containing names of attributes to track in case you need to get them dynamically

 ```python
 # Example